-‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peak Trolls Eager Fans
+‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peek Trolls Eager Fans

 ‘Game Of Thrones’ Season 7 Spoilers: Arya To Be Reunited With An Old Friend

-Rick and Morty, created by Justin Roiland and Dan Harmon first aired on Adult Swim in 2013.
-The series follows mad scientist Rick Sanchez and is easily influenced grandson Morty, both of whom are voiced by creator Justin Roiland.
+Rick and Morty, created by Justin Roiland and Dan Harmon, first aired on Adult Swim in 2013.
+The series follows mad scientist Rick Sanchez and his easily influenced grandson Morty, both of whom are voiced by creator Justin Roiland.
 The series follows the two characters as they juggle family life and interdimensional activities.
 Since its premiere in 2013, Rick and Morty has been incredibly well received and was renewed for a second season, which aired in 2015.
-Adult Swim again renewed the show for a third season in 2015, however, that season is yet to air.
+Adult Swim again renewed the show for a third season in 2015, however, that season has yet to air.

 RICK AND MORTY Season 3 Begins Productionhttps://t.co/LramVrR3QJ pic.twitter.com/UeWMZNG1Fb